wdporter/i-am-that-vuepress/81-the-root-cause-of-fear/readme.md

 **Q:**&ensp;I feel that I am.
 I cannot express it otherwise.

 **M:**&ensp;When you follow it up carefully from brain through consciousness to awareness, you find that the sense of duality persists.
-When you go beyond awareness, there is a state of non-duality in which there is no cognition, only pure being — which may as well be called ‘non-being’, if by ‘being’ you mean ‘being something in particular’.
+When you go beyond awareness, there is a state of non-duality in which there is no cognition, only pure being — which may as well be called “non-being”, if by “being” you mean “being something in particular”.

-**Q:**&ensp;What you call ‘pure being’ — is it universal being, being everything?
+**Q:**&ensp;What you call “pure being” — is it universal being, being everything?

 **M:**&ensp;Everything implies a collection of particulars.
 In pure being the very idea of the particular is absent.